abhijeetk/af-binder/docs/afb-binding-references.md

  * If 'timeout' is not 0, it represent the maximum execution time for the job in seconds.
  * At first, the job is called with 0 as signum and the given argument.
  * The job is executed with the monitoring of its time and some signals like SIGSEGV and
  * SIGFPE.
-When a such signal is catched, the job is terminated and reexecuted but with
+When a such signal is catched, the job is terminated and re-executed but with
  * signum being the signal number (SIGALRM when timeout expired).
  *
  * Returns 0 in case of success or -1 in case of error.